Schmools/foldingLesson/README.md

 ![Thanks for reading!](/langKnlDragon.gif)

 **Oh and Marguli's problem:**
-Turns out it's impossivle to prove by packig a whole lot of disks onto our square of paper using tree maker we can make a very spiky tree with an arbitrarily large perimeter!
+Turns out it's impossible to prove by packig a whole lot of disks onto our square of paper using tree maker we can make a very spiky tree with an arbitrarily large perimeter!

+*Credits:*
+Most all of my research for this came from Erik Demaine's class Geometric Folding Algorithms and Linkages, many of the images in this came from the notes for that class, and the textbook of the same name.
+The rest of the images were made by me by taking photos or using several wonderful pieces of open source software to generate the crease patterns and animations on this page.
+These incluse Robby Kraft's rabbit-ear library, Amanda Ghassaei's origami simulator, Robert Lang's treemaker, and Tomohiro Tachi's origamizer.

+*Thanks for reading!*